LeetLLM

 The unsafe variant retrieves broad candidate text into the RAG application, then removes unauthorized results in application memory.
 This isn't the same as a trusted database or authorization service filtering internally before returning document text.
 Once unauthorized text reaches app memory, logs, rerankers, caches, traces, and exceptions become leak paths.

-The code below shows the dangerous part clearly.
+This example shows the dangerous part.
 The final answer is filtered, but the unauthorized document has already crossed into application memory.
 That can still violate least privilege, data minimization, and audit expectations.

 post-filter-implementation-less-secure.py